 - Check for known issues - Use the JIRA Knowledge Base to search for any issues in the new version that will affect you.

 - Check for compatibility:

-- Confirm that your operating system, database, and hardware still comply with the requirements for JIRA 6.2.
+- Confirm that your operating system, database, and hardware still comply with the requirements for JIRA 6.4 EAP.
 The End of Support Announcements for JIRA page also has important information regarding platform support for future versions of JIRA.

 - If you have installed JIRA plugins (i.e. not included with JIRA), verify that they will be compatible with the version of JIRA you are upgrading to.
-You can find a plugin's compatibility information from the plugin's home page on the Atlassian Plugin Exchange.
+You can find a plugin's compatibility information using Checking add-on compatibility with application updates or from the plugin's home page on the Atlassian Plugin Exchange.

 - Some anti-virus or other Internet security tools may interfere with the JIRA upgrade process and prevent the process from completing successfully.
 If you experience or anticipate experiencing such an issue with your anti-virus/Internet security tool, disable this tool before proceeding with the JIRA upgrade.

 We strongly recommend performing your upgrade in a test environment first.
 Do not upgrade your production JIRA server until you are satisfied that your test environment upgrade has been successful.